Leaf-Agriculture/docs/docs/Link_provider_connection.md

 ## Overview
-Leaf's Provider Connection / Authentication Link is a widget that you can install with minimal setup and a few lines of code.
+Leaf's Provider Connection Link is a widget that you can install with minimal setup and a few lines of code.
 This widget enables your customers to connect their existing provider accounts, which associates it with their Leaf User.

 <p align="center">
     <img alt="File upload widget" width="75%" src={useBaseUrl('img/leaf-provider-connection.png')} />